-Austin Powers: Scott Evil expresses his impatience with the means his father, Dr. Evil, uses to attempt to dispose of Austin Powers:
+- Austin Powers: Scott Evil expresses his impatience with the means his father, Dr. Evil, uses to attempt to dispose of Austin Powers:

-Used in the film Puma Man; the Big Bad uses Mind Control to make the hero jump to his death, instead of going with his Mooks more practical suggestion of just having one of them shoot him, to make it look like death from natural causes.
+- Used in Puma Man; the Big Bad uses Mind Control to make the hero jump to his death, instead of going with his mooks more practical suggestion of just having one of them shoot him, to make it look like death from natural causes.
 In all fairness, he had no way of knowing that The Obi-Wan stopped the suicide and taught the hero how to enter a death-like trance in order to deceive the villains.
 Which would have all been great had it not been for the fact that Vadhino tells us at one point that thanks to the mask, Kobras has total control over the police.
 So... why did it have to look like an accident again?

-In Ip Man, Colonel Sato crosses the Moral Event Horizon for shooting Master Liu after his three-on-one fight goes awry and afterward keeps asking to Just Shoot the title hero, but keeps getting prevented from doing so by the more honourable General Miura.
+- In Ip Man, Colonel Sato crosses the Moral Event Horizon for shooting Master Liu after his three-on-one fight goes awry and afterward keeps asking to Just Shoot the title hero, but keeps getting prevented from doing so by the more honourable General Miura.

-Justified in Six String Samurai, where the USSR have occupied a post-nuclear America for decades.
+- Justified in Six String Samurai, where the USSR have occupied a post-nuclear America for decades.

 "Why don't he just shoot him?"
-"We haven't had bullets since '57!"

-Inverted on both sides of the ledger: Riddler talks Two-Face out of just shooting Batman by claiming that taking out a cultural hero will leave him with a guilt trip, so it's better to make him die after mental and physical suffering since no-one mourns a pathetic shell of a man.
+- Inverted on both sides of the ledger: Riddler talks Two-Face out of just shooting Batman by claiming that taking out a cultural hero will leave him with a guilt trip, so it's better to make him die after mental and physical suffering since no-one mourns a pathetic shell of a man.
 Meanwhile, Batman talks Robin out of wanting to kill Two-Face by warning him that it won't make his anger go away.
 Two-Face ends up conveniently falling to his death later on anyway.

 - There's also the scene where Two-Face fails at immolating Batman, and decides to simply shoot him with a rather large gun.
 It would have worked if 1) Two-Face had not missed with the first shot and 2) Dick Grayson hadn't been there to rescue Batman from the resulting rubble.

 Two-Face: No more riddles, no more curtains one and two!
 Just plain curtains!

-In The Boys from Brazil, Josef Mengele insists that the Nazi conspirators should just kill nosy busybody investigator Ezra Lieberman.
+- In The Boys from Brazil, Josef Mengele insists that the Nazi conspirators should just kill nosy busybody investigator Ezra Lieberman.
 Mengele claims that no-one would pay attention to Lieberman's "paltry shreds of evidence", to which his superior replies, "If he dies suddenly, they would."
 Later, Mengele fails to take his own advice, giving the hero a Motive Rant instead of a bullet.
-He doesn't die — Ezra is a Boring Failure Hero — but he winds up losing his only advantage in the climax.
+He doesn't die — Ezra is a Failure Hero — but he winds up losing his only advantage in the climax.

-In The Count of Monte Cristo, ever-practical Jacopo asks this question of Edmond Dantes in response to hearing his plan to slowly destroy his enemies:
+- In The Count of Monte Cristo, ever-practical Jacopo asks this question of Edmond Dantes in response to hearing his plan to slowly destroy his enemies:

 Jacopo: Why not just kill them?
 I'll do it!
 I'll run up to Paris — bam, bam, bam, bam — I'm back before week's end.
 We spend the treasure.
 How is this a bad plan?